EsupPortail/Esup-Pod/docs/4.x/Installation/optional/meeting-install_en.md

 ![Upload to Pod](meeting_screens/upload.png)

-It is important to understand that at this point a new video will be uploaded to Pod, then encoded by Pod's encoding servers and stored in Pod.
+It is important to understand that at this point a new video will be uploaded to Pod, then encoded by Pod’s encoding servers and stored in Pod.

 ## Operation